O Holy Mystery,

-For years, I thought it was pointless to preach a sermon on Christmas Eve.
-I mean, how many Christmas Eve sermons have you actually remembered after Christmas Eve?
+I have long thought it was pointless to write a sermon for Christmas Eve.
+I mean, how many Christmas Eve sermons have you actually remembered afterward?
 Hmm?
 Yeah, me too.
 Not one.

 And that’s where we’d be wrong.
 Continue reading